Detroit Tigers, Red Wings owner Mike Ilitch dies at age 87

 “I’m not afraid to go out and spend money,” Ilitch said.
 “It’s been very costly, but I’m not going to change my ways.”

-But Ilitch never got the chance to see his team win a World Series, despite spending millions of dollars on contracts for stars like Miguel Cabrera, Justin Verlander, Victor Martinez, Ivan Rodriguez and Prince Fielder.
+But Ilitch never got the chance to see his team win a World Series as its owner, despite spending millions of dollars on contracts for stars like Miguel Cabrera, Justin Verlander, Victor Martinez, Ivan Rodriguez and Prince Fielder.

-“I’ve never seen a man more dedicated to this community and to baseball than Mr. I,” Tigers Executive Vice President and General Manager Al Avila said Friday in a statement.
+“I’ve never seen a man more dedicated to this community and to baseball than Mr. I,” Tigers Executive Vice President and General Manager Al Avila said Friday.
 “What he has done for this franchise, and for Detroit, is immeasurable.
 He was always there to give us whatever we needed because he wanted greatness and happiness for all of us - especially the fans.”

 The Tigers made the American League playoffs in 2011, a return to winning that brought more fans to Comerica Park.
 The team last made the playoffs in 2014, losing to the Baltimore Orioles.

 “We won a lot.
-I wish we would have won the ultimate world championship for him,” former Tigers General Manager Dave Dombrowski told The Associated Press on Friday.
-“He loved the city of Detroit and the state of Michigan and its fans.”
+I wish we would have won the ultimate world championship for him,” former Tigers General Manager Dave Dombrowski told the AP on Friday.

 Christopher Ilitch called his father a “once-in-a-generation entrepreneur, visionary and leader.”

-“He made such a positive impact in the world of sports, in business and in the community, and we will remember him for his unwavering commitment to his employees, his passion for Detroit, his generosity to others and his devotion to his family and friends,” Christopher Ilitch said in a release.
+“He made such a positive impact in the world of sports, in business and in the community, and we will remember him for his unwavering commitment to his employees, his passion for Detroit, his generosity to others and his devotion to his family and friends,” the son said in a release.

 Ilitch is survived by his wife, seven adult children, 22 grandchildren and three great-grandchildren.

-Funeral services will be private, but plans are being made for the public to pay their respects to Mike Ilitch and the Ilitch family.
+Funeral services will be private, but plans are being made for the public to pay respects.

 blog comments powered by